Engin-Boot/pong-stage-AleenaSaleem/Stage0/play-the-game.md

   When - The round is timed out

-  Then - Declare a winner or tie depending on the score and prompt for 'another-round' or ''go-back'
+  Then - Declare a winner or tie depending on the score and prompt for 'another-round' or 'go-back'